Bear Creek Lake Park is hidden away on the Front Range next to C-470 and Red Rocks. It’s centered around three lakes in the foothills of Lakewood.

 Camping: Forty-seven campsites, two yurts, three cabins.

-Fishing: Big Creek Lake is stocked with rainbow trout, saugeye and small mouth bass.
-Annual in May there is a Trout Fishing Tournament, open to 25 two-person watercraft 25 two-person shore fishing teams.
+Fishing: Bear Creek Lake is stocked with rainbow trout, saugeye and small mouth bass.
+Annually in May there is a Trout Fishing Tournament, open to 25 two-person watercraft 25 two-person shore fishing teams.

 Horseback Riding: Stables open April to October, horseback riding, lessons, hayrides, bearcreekranchcolorado.com.